zagreus-co/ZagreusCMS/README.md

 5. Enjoy :)

     the basic sudo user credentials: `test@zagreus.company:123456`
-	* we highly recomend to change this user email and password!
+	* We highly recommend changing this user email and password!

 ### 📃 To do list
 We use [ClickUp](https://sharing.clickup.com/b/h/6-139938747-2/ee87f250edeb98e) to track our to-do list and things we have to do!

-make sure your check our [to-do list in ClickUp](https://sharing.clickup.com/b/h/6-139938747-2/ee87f250edeb98e) to, and find a way to contribute!
+Make sure you check our [to-do list in ClickUp](https://sharing.clickup.com/b/h/6-139938747-2/ee87f250edeb98e) and find a way to contribute!

 ------------